leexikang/BulkThumbnailCreator/readme.md

-Php script for reducing images sizes and create thumbnails.
+Php script for reducing images sizes and creating thumbnails.

+<h2> How to use </h2>

+php main.php